frbor/mmtools/README.md

 - dbus-python
 - requests

-For dbus-python to build, you need to have libdbus-1-dev packages installed on your platform.
+For dbus-python to build, you need to have the libdbus-1-dev package installed.
 On debian you can do

 ```bash
 sudo apt install libdbus-1-dev